techidaily/site-instagram-video-recordings/source/_posts/updated-smarter-video-sharing-with-igtv-a-guide-to-flipping-videos-right-for-2024.md

 [What is IGTV and How to Use It: Everything You Need to Know>>](https://tools.techidaily.com/wondershare/filmora/download/) [How to Download/Save Instagram Photos/Videos on iPhone>>](https://tools.techidaily.com/wondershare/filmora/download/)

-## How to Save Instagram photos/videos on iPhone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_SbYznUy_zY?si=ThBkP934r3mizi48" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/r_wWybMqZEM?si=0nPjCQDLS2MCaQbG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to Save Instagram photos/videos on iPhone

 ## How to Upload a Landscape Video to IGTV from a Mac or a PC computer?

 If you already have an Instagram account, you can upload your videos to IGTV directly from your computer.
 All you have to do is head over to **Instagram.com** and then click on the **IGTV icon** on your profile page.
 This means that you can use Mac and PC-based video editing software products to edit your videos before you share them on IGTV.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=LvxQhsEJoymsM2iZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Using Filmora Video Editor to Edit IGTV Videos